chidojiro/Ngoc_Mai_Tuan_Frontend_Engineer_Technical_Assessment/README.md

 ### axios

-axios is my preferable choice when it comes to handle rest apis due to its simple syntax and configuration.
+- axios is my preferable choice when it comes to handle rest apis due to its simple syntax and configuration.

 ### react-query

-Used to handle apis.
+- Used to handle apis.
-We can also use something like redux-toolkit (rtk query), but this app is simple enough not to apply redux.
+- We can also use something like redux-toolkit (rtk query), but this app is simple enough not to apply redux.

 ### react-icons

-Normally icons will be exported from figma as svg.
+- Normally icons will be exported from figma as svg.
-Since we don't have a particular figma for the app, I use this library for various icons.
+- Since we don't have a particular figma for the app, I use this library for various icons.
 For example chevron, close, ...

 ### dayjs

-A simple counterpart of momentjs.
+- A simple counterpart of momentjs.
-Used to display and manipulate date and time, especially for the booking calendar.
+- Used to display and manipulate date and time, especially for the booking calendar.
+- Although it's not treeshaking-friendly, it's chosen for being close to momentjs, which is very popular

 ### tailwindcss

-Tailwindcss is a top choice when it comes to styling to quickly build an app from scratch.
+- Tailwindcss is a top choice when it comes to styling to quickly build an app from scratch.
-Assuming we are not building UI libraries, it's an suitable CSS library for this app.
+- Assuming we are not building UI libraries, it's an suitable CSS library for this app.
+- The only downside I see from this library is lengthy classNames, which can be solved with some rules.

 ### clsx

-Used in combination with tailwindcss to make classNames more manageable and customizable.
+- Used in combination with tailwindcss to make classNames more manageable and customizable.

 ## Potential Improvement